goodshawn12/REST/README.md

 ### To use REST

-* Make sure the BCILAB is called before running the main script.
-The latest versions of BCILAB can be found at github.com/sccn/BCILAB.
+* Make sure that BCILAB is available before running the main script.
+The latest versions of BCILAB can be found at https://github.com/sccn/BCILAB.
 When downloaded, go to bcilab directory and type ``bcilab`` to initiate it.
 Alternatively, you can type out the path to the BCILAB directory into the  txt file *bcilab_path.txt* and REST will automatically start bcilab if necessary (recommended).

 * Create a Lab Streaming Layer (LSL) stream for the data you wish REST to work with.
 To do this, look at the lab streaming layer wiki at https://code.google.com/p/labstreaminglayer/w/list to find how to interface with your data recording setup.
 LSL is included in BCILAB but can also be found at https://code.google.com/p/labstreaminglayer/.